 A simple way to quickly test how much water your designated patch of soil will retain is to dig a hole approximately a foot deep, or roughly 25 -30 cm deep.
 Fill the hole with water, and come back in a day when all the water has already disappeared.

 Now fill it back up again.
 If this time around the water isn’t gone in 10 hours, your soil has a low saturation point.
 This means that when water soaks into it, the water is going to hang around a long time before dissipating.
 This is unacceptable for most plants, so you’ll need to improve your soil drainage, if you want your plants to survive.
+It has to be said that soil differs from area to area, and you might be unfortunate in having thick clayey soil, which is worse, from a soil drainage viewpoint.
+But not to worry, this can be fixed!

 Create a raised bed for your garden.